Is It Worth Fighting a Driving While Disqualified Charge in Victoria?

 Or should I just plead guilty and get it over with?

 Most people asking this aren’t trying to dodge responsibility.
 They’re trying to avoid making things worse.
 They’re worried about jail.
 They’re worried about losing their licence for even longer.
 They don’t want to say the wrong thing and dig a deeper hole.
+It doesn’t matter if you’ve been caught in the city of Melbourne or the city of Frankston.

 The honest answer is this: